Frequently Asked Questions

 Community Benefits

-• As part of our rezoning petition, we would submit a proposed “Commitment Letter” to the City that outlines how specific community benefit dollars from the project could be used.
-For example, we have heard from many in the community that the East End House, a critical East Cambridge institution, should be a primary recipient of the community benefits dollars to support their relocation and expansion in the neighborhood.
+• As part of our rezoning petition, we submitted a Commitment Letter to the City that outlines how specific community benefit dollars from the project could be used.
+We heard from many in the community that the East End House, a critical East Cambridge institution, should be a primary recipient of the community benefits dollars to support their relocation and expansion in the neighborhood.
 We have also heard desire for some funds to be allocated to renovations of Ahern Field.
-Through our outreach efforts, we are looking to learn more about the most pressing needs of the East Neighborhood community so we can effectively advocate for those causes through our entitlements process.
+Through our outreach efforts, we were looking to learn more about the most pressing needs of the East Neighborhood community so we could effectively advocate for those causes through our entitlements process.
 Our Commitment Letter proposing these allocations must then be reviewed and approved by the Cambridge City Council.

 BMR’s long-standing partnership with EEH and its commitment to supporting East Cambridge’s diverse community make this redevelopment a chance to maximize positive impact while aligning with community goals.